 - enter the event in the room reservation system

 - when the event will be more than minimally disruptive (noise, more than about people at one time, access, etc.) please send an email to email@example.com to notify the community

 Faculty considering hosting an event should keep in mind the potential impact on their administrator which may include answering questions about the space, arranging for building access, finding alternate locations for displaced groups, dealing with problems involving noise, set-up, clean-up, resetting the furniture, etc.

 To request an event (not regular class meeting) reservation in Building 550, please contact the Design Group, Center for Design Research or d.school staff member associated with your activity (or your event host's administrator) and provide the following information:

 - Contact person's name

-- Name of the Design Group faculty member, or d.school faculty or staff member who is hosting the reservation
+- Name of the Design Group faculty member, or d.school faculty or staff member who has agreed to host the reservation

 - Reservation start and end time (allowing for setup and cleanup)

 - Event start and end time.
 If outside of regular business hours, a Stanford faculty or staff member must agree to be present as the on-site host for the duration of the reservation (set-up through clean-up), and admin must forward event request to Kristin Burns before booking the room.
 The on-site host is responsible for the well-being of the participants and facility and will respond to any injury/accident/unforeseen circumstance. (kburns 3-7-19)